After entering, you will be contacted by the team with further information about the process, and to set up a time for the First Round Judges visit.

 |

-Judges will make their decisions based on a number of factors including the points allocated in the judging criteria set out above.
-Accordingly, entrants need to demonstrate – both in written material supplied and in their presentation on the day – that they are performing in relation to the criteria set out in the table above.
-Feedback will be given by judges to entrants on the strengths and weaknesses of the sheep and beef farming business based on the information provided and their assessments on the days of judging.
+Accordingly, entrants need to demonstrate — both in written material supplied and in their presentation on the judging day — that they are performing in relation to the criteria set out in the table above.

 Before the judges are appointed, they are required to declare any potential conflict of interest.
-Where possible the judging panel will be made up of persons who are not participating in the competition but, where this is not feasible, a judge shall not participate in judging of a farm where he/she has interests associated with an entry.
-Likewise, judges shall not participate in the judging of the winner if they have an interest in one of the finalists.
-The decision of the judges is final and no correspondence will be entered into.
+Where possible the judging panel will be made up of persons who are not participating in the competition but, where this is not feasible, a judge shall not participate in judging of a farm where they have interests associated with an entry.
+Likewise judges shall not participate in the judging of the winner if they have an interest in one of the finalists.